 Updated Southeastern Grocers SEG logo

-A consortium of private investors – spearheaded by the current CEO and President of Southeastern Grocers Inc. Anthony Hucker and C&S Wholesale Grocers – has acquired Southeastern Grocers and its Winn-Dixie and Harveys Supermarket banners from Aldi U.S.
+A group of private investors – led by Southeastern Grocers CEO and President Anthony Hucker and C&S Wholesale Grocers – has acquired SEG and its Winn-Dixie and Harveys Supermarket banners from Aldi U.S., which had purchased them in March.

-The agreement includes the acquisition of Southeastern Grocers’ grocery and liquor store operations under the Winn-Dixie and Harveys Supermarket banners.
-This includes approximately 170 grocery stores in Alabama, Georgia, Louisiana, Mississippi and Florida, as well as the current Winn-Dixie liquor store business.
+The agreement includes about 170 grocery stores under the two banners in Alabama, Georgia, Louisiana, Mississippi and Florida, as well as the Winn-Dixie liquor store business.

-Aldi intends to complete its previously stated conversion plans with a total of about 220 Winn-Dixie and Harveys Supermarket stores to be converted to the Aldi format over a multi-year conversion process that began in March and is expected to conclude in 2027.
+Aldi intends to complete its previously stated conversion plans with about 220 Winn-Dixie and Harveys Supermarket stores to be converted to the Aldi format over a multi-year conversion process that began in March and is expected to conclude in 2027.

 “We are profoundly grateful and deeply honored to continue serving the communities we cherish.
-Our culture and path forward are firmly grounded in our 100-year legacy – a legacy built on strong values and a shared purpose of caring for one another,” said Anthony Hucker, chair, CEO and president of Southeastern Grocers.
+Our culture and path forward are firmly grounded in our 100-year legacy – a legacy built on strong values and a shared purpose of caring for one another,” Hucker said.

 “Throughout this transformational journey, our commitment to thoughtful, purpose-driven growth remains strong and propels us forward with renewed momentum.
 As we reinvest in the store fleet, we are inspired by listening loudly to the voices of our customers, to elevate and revolutionize our customer experience and store offerings, so that each step we take will reflect our dedication to our people and our communities.”